-Chocolate Pizzelles dipped in white chocolate with peppermint, walnuts, chocolate chips, coconut and pistachios for a special holiday treat
+Chocolate Pizzelles dipped in white chocolate with peppermint, walnuts, chocolate chips, coconut and pistachios are a special holiday treat.

-These are dipped in white chocolate then sprinkled with coconut, crushed peppermint, mini-chocolate chips, chopped pistachios or walnuts.
+These pizzelles were dipped in white chocolate then sprinkled with coconut, crushed peppermint, mini-chocolate chips, chopped pistachios or walnuts.
 Christmas or holiday sprinkles would work beautifully too!

-The dark cookie reminds me of an oreo without the middle.
-My husband preferred the lighter version, but I loved them both!
+The dark chocolate pizzelle cookie reminds me of an Oreo without the filling in the middle.
+My husband preferred the lighter chocolate version, but I loved them both!

 - 3 large eggs